-- A. Colleton County Assessor - 1.
+- A. Colleton County Assessor's Office - 1.
 Complete preliminary damage assessment of real property. - 2.
-Manage records to support preliminary disaster assessments.

-B. Colleton County Administration / EMD

-- 1. Identify, train, and assign personnel to maintain contact with and prepare to execute missions in support of ESF-14 during periods of activation. - 2.
-Coordinate Overall Damage Assessment of Colleton County to include, homes, businesses, industry and infrastructure. - 3.
-Review the county mitigation plan and local mitigation plans for the early identification of mitigation projects and to reduce state and local socio-economic consequences. - 4.
-Develop and organize Disaster Assessment teams and plans to obtain and analyze disaster assessment data from emergency responders, municipal disaster assessment teams and county municipal assessment teams. - 5.
+Manage records to support preliminary disaster assessments. - B. Colleton County Finance Department - 1.
+Identify, train, and assign personnel to maintain contact with and prepare to execute missions in support of ESF-14 during periods of activation. - 2.
+Coordinate overall damage assessment of Colleton County to include, homes, businesses, industry and infrastructure. - 3.
+Review the county mitigation plan and local mitigation plans for the early identification of mitigation projects and to reduce state and local socioeconomic consequences. - 4.
+Develop and organize disaster assessment teams and plans to obtain and analyze disaster assessment data from emergency responders, municipal disaster assessment teams and county municipal assessment teams. - 5.
 Coordinate assessment and revision of existing risk analysis and mitigation plans. - 6.
 Coordinate with the federal government for emergency loans for the community. - 7.
 Provide technical assistance for recovery and resource conservation. - 8.
-Coordinate recovery and mitigation grant programs. - 9.
-Develop systems to use predictive modeling, to include HAZUS loss estimation methodology, to determine vulnerable critical facilities as a basis for identifying recovery activities. - 10.
-Provide technical assistance in community and state planning. - C. Municipal Administrations

-- 1. Identify, train, and assign personnel to maintain contact with and prepare to execute missions in support of ESF-14 during periods of activation. - 2.
+Coordinate recovery and mitigation grant programs.

+- 9. Develop systems to use predictive modeling, to include HAZUS loss estimation methodology, to determine vulnerable critical facilities as a basis for identifying recovery activities. - 10.
+Provide technical assistance in community and state planning. - C. Municipal Administrations - 1.
+Identify, train, and assign personnel to maintain contact with and prepare to execute missions in support of ESF-14 during periods of activation. - 2.
 Plan for and coordinate with ESF-14 damage assessment teams. - 3.
-Plan for and coordinate with ESF-18 when necessary. - Plan for and identify from United States Army Corps of Engineers (USACE) Commodities and Points of Distribution within their respective jurisdictions in coordination with the Recovery Section.

-D. Colleton Area Chamber of Commerce

-- 1. Identify, train, and assign personnel to maintain contact with and prepare to execute missions in support of ESF 14 during periods of activation. - In coordination with the state and federal government, assign staff to identify and document economic impact and losses avoided due to previous mitigation projects and new priorities for mitigation in affected areas. - 3.
+Plan for and coordinate with ESF-18 when necessary. - D. Colleton County Engineer - Coordinate ESF-3 recovery efforts including the execution of clean up contracts, coordination of debris management activities and various related recovery activities - E. South Carolina National Guard - If available and authorized identify, train, and assign personnel to maintain to execute missions in support of ESF-14 during periods of activation for warehouse and distribution operations, damage assessments, and reentry operations. - 2.
+If available and authorized plan for and provide personnel and equipment in support of county warehouse operations (ESF-18). - F. South Carolina State Guard - 1.
+Can assist with a myriad of activities including damage assessments, points of distribution and donated goods. - G. South Carolina Forestry Commission - 1.
+Can provide damage assessments of crops and agricultural areas. - H. Colleton Area Chamber of Commerce - 1.
+Identify, train, and assign personnel to maintain contact with and prepare to execute missions in support of ESF 14 during periods of activation. - 2.
+In coordination with the state and federal government, assign staff to identify and document economic impact and losses avoided due to previous mitigation projects and new priorities for mitigation in affected areas. - 3.
 Plan for and provide economic recovery and growth assistance in support of ESF-24. - 4.
-Provide technical assistance in community planning and economic assessment.

-E. South Carolina National Guard

-- 1. If available and authorized identify, train, and assign personnel to maintain to execute missions in support of ESF-14 during periods of activation for warehouse and distribution operations. - 2.
-If available and authorized plan for and provide manpower and equipment in support of County warehouse operations.

-A. The ESF-14 function is represented at the State EOC as ESF-14 and should be called upon for assistance.
+Provide technical assistance in community planning and economic assessment. - I. Colleton County Economic Alliance - 1.
+Can also serve as a liaison with local business and industry in support of ESF 14 and 24. - VI.
+LOCAL, STATE, AND FEDERAL INTERFACE - A. The ESF-14 function is represented at the State EOC as ESF-14 and should be called upon for assistance.
 It does not exist at the federal level in the Federal Response Plan per se.
-However, agencies such as the Small Business Administration and others are in place to provide limited assistance to the private sector.
+However, agencies such as the Small Business

+Administration and others are in place to provide limited assistance to the private sector.